-“ If there is today a "status" of the writer, it is undoubtedly this unofficial status, entirely made of proximity, exchange and dialogues, and no longer that conferred by an authorized and prestigious speech.
+“ If there is today a ‘status’ of the writer, it is undoubtedly this unofficial status, entirely made of proximity, exchange and dialogues, and no longer that conferred by an authorized and prestigious speech.
 This, moreover, is a sign of the times.
 If the 20th century began with great aesthetic and political proclamations, it ended with a severe criticism of all forms of ideology, followed by more modest speeches, more restricted in their scope.
-The major reflections have been replaced by actions that are no doubt, less extensive but more targeted” (Viart, 2008)
+The major reflections have been replaced by actions that are no doubt, less extensive but more targeted” (Viart, 2008).

 At the core of this research lies the deep study of the most recent aspects of the contemporary novel that reveal a strong need and tendency to return to the subject, a return to elements anchored in reality.
-One of the goals of the research will be to show the link evidence of this phenomenon to writing "memory": whether it is echoed by individual or family memories, or reverberated in a larger cultural memory, questioning of relevance of memories, of their influence, is revealed in the texts, with values which have structured the social body and its systems of representation.
+One of the goals of the research will be to link evidence of this phenomenon to writing "memory": whether it is echoed by individual or family memories, or reverberated in a larger cultural memory, questioning of relevance of memories, of their influence, is revealed in the texts, with values which have structured the social body and its systems of representation.
 The return to the subject becomes obvious in new biographies, life stories, or even autofictions.

-The proposed study will yield and establish a characterization of elements that appear in the texts of the contemporary French authors, that have made crucial changes in nowadays life in Europe and in the entire world: immigration and demographic change, radical Islam, feminism, new technologies, globalization, American capitalism and the European Union.
-In their dystopian visions, some novels like Houellebecq’s Submission for instance, the collapse of France, Europe, and Western civilization are portrayed.
+The proposed study will yield and establish a characterization of elements that appear in the texts of the contemporary French authors that have made crucial changes in contemporary life in Europe and in the entire world: immigration and demographic change, radical Islam, feminism, new technologies, globalization, American capitalism, and the European Union.
+In their dystopian visions, as in novels such as Houellebecq’s Submission for instance, the collapse of France, Europe, and Western civilization is portrayed.
 Above all, these novels depict a degenerative force whose effects on the nation and on reality itself can be felt.
-In her book Degenerative Realism: Novel and Nation in Twenty-First-Century France (Literature Now), Christy Wampole examining key novels by Michel Houellebecq, (Frédéric Beigbeder, Aurélien Bellanger, Yann Moix, and other French writers) identifies and critiques an emergent tendency toward “degenerative realism.”
+In her book Degenerative Realism: Novel and Nation in Twenty-First-Century France (Literature Now), Christy Wampole examines key novels by Michel Houellebecq, Frédéric Beigbeder, Aurélien Bellanger, Yann Moix, and other French writers, and identifies and critiques an emergent tendency toward “degenerative realism.”
 She considers the ways these writers draw on social science, the New Journalism of the 1960s, political pamphlets, reportage, and social media to construct an atmosphere of disintegration and decline.
 Wampole maps how degenerative realist novels explore a world contaminated by conspiracy theories, mysticism, and misinformation, responding to the internet age’s confusion between fact and fiction with a lament for the loss of the real and an unrelenting emphasis on the role of the media in crafting reality.
 In a time of widespread populist anxieties over the perceived decline of the French nation, this book diagnoses the literary symptoms of today’s reactionary revival.

 The result of this new dimension will be at the core of the proposed study.
 The adaptation between the sociological aspect of literature and the current position of the writer in society will be analyzed.
-In fact, this relationship between the author and the world, the need for representation as an ethical investment, inhabit a large part of contemporary French Novel.
+In fact, this relationship between the author and the world, and the need for representation as an ethical investment, inhabit a large part of contemporary French Novel.
 The description of “life forms” and situations leads to the evidence that there are types of socially organized practical activities that advocate the involvement of the author and his need to write.